aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

     ]
 ```

-With this setup we could explicitly pass the string `redis2` to the cache helper or facade to use the redis store that uses the `cache2` connection to access the redis server.
+With this setup we could explicitly pass the string `redis2` to the cache helper or facade methods to use the redis store that uses the `cache2` connection to access the Redis server.

 ## Key takeaways